 Pros of renovating in spring

-Optimum time for outdoor renovations, especially after the clocks go forward in March and the days start getting longer.
+It’s the optimum time for outdoor renovations, especially after the clocks go forward in March and the days start getting longer.

 Cons of renovating in spring